The Big Picture On The Minimum Down Payment For An Investment Property:

 2. House Hack a Multifamily

-Properties with up to four units are considered “residential” in the US, so you can buy them with a conventional mortgage.
+The minimum down payment for duplex conventional loans is at least 5%; properties with up to four units are considered “residential” in the US, so you can buy them with a conventional mortgage.
+You can also put the same down payment on an apartment, as long as it is within four units.
 That lets you buy a multifamily property with up to four units as your primary residence, move into one unit, and rent out the others to cover your mortgage payment.

 You can even use the future rental income from the other units to help you qualify for the loan.
 You’ll also enjoy better loan terms, lower mortgage rates, and lower monthly payments.
 All of which leads to more monthly cash flow for you as a landlord, even after you move out.